Adravilag/saged-ui/SECURITY.md

 - **Status Update**: Within 7 days
 - **Resolution**: Varies based on complexity

-We appreciate your help in keeping SagedUI secure!
+We appreciate your help in keeping SageBox secure!